rjz/jasmine-require-coffee-backbone-node/README.md

 Credit
 -----

-...belongs with each library and its constributors, with a special nod to Dave Geddes' [AMD testing repository](https://github.com/geddesign/amd-testing).
+...belongs with each library and its contributors, with a special nod to Dave Geddes' [AMD testing repository](https://github.com/geddesign/amd-testing).

 License
 -------

-The jquery.DOMDataSource plugin is released under the WTFPL License.
+This repository is released under the WTFPL License.
 You can read the license [here](http://sam.zoy.org/wtfpl/).